Homework 2: Pipelined Processors in Ripes

 Stencil code

 We will be working in our course Ripes repo, which is already on the Docker containers in the provided dev environment.
-Perform a git pull
+Important: perform a git pull

-directory) to build the stencil code.
+to speed it up).
 The files you will be working on are in the src/processors/CS1952y/four_stage_cpu

 and src/processors/CS1952y/six_stage_cpu

 subdirectories.
 The processor circuits, including the completed decode/control units from the single-stage processor, are provided for you.
 You will be completing the hazard and forwarding units.
-Remember that all of the code for the single-stage and five-stage CPUs we built in class has been provided for you in this repo, as a reference.
+Remember that all of the code for the single-stage and five-stage CPUs we built in class, including intermediate steps, has been provided for you in this repo, as a reference.

 Don’t forget the Ripes/RISC-V resources linked on the course page, and the lecture notes linked on the schedule page!
-Before starting the homework, read through the forwarding discussion of the five-stage pipeline: this is “Part 0” of the homework and gives context to the forwarding units you will be implementing.
+Before starting the homework, read through part 3 of the pipelining notes this is “Part 0” of the homework and gives context to the forwarding units you will be implementing.

 Grading information